explosion/spaCy/website/docs/usage/layers-architectures.md

 If no model is specified for the [`TextCategorizer`](/api/textcategorizer), the [TextCatEnsemble](/api/architectures#TextCatEnsemble) architecture is used by default.
-This architecture combines a simpel bag-of-words model with a neural network, usually resulting in the most accurate results, but at the cost of speed.
+This architecture combines a simple bag-of-words model with a neural network, usually resulting in the most accurate results, but at the cost of speed.
 The config file for this model would look something like this: